chenga-battelle/chenga-intern-report/README.md

 #### Details

 Detailed personal documentation during my onboarding as well as the couple other opportunities to set up a qb VDI from scratch informed the content edits I was able to make.
-Nothing too crazy, just updating some sections, revising some out-of-date links, and adding a couple of sections (notably: Git LFS, Windows Remote Desktop, WSL)
+Nothing too crazy, just updating some sections, revising some out-of-date links, and adding a couple of new sections (notably: Git LFS, Windows Remote Desktop, WSL)

-### Documentation Restructuring Proposed Solution Overview
+### Documentation Restructuring - Proposed Solution Overview

 #### Overview